jorenham/optype/README.md

 #### Data type objects

-In numpy, a *dtype* (data type) object, is an instance of the `numpy.dtype[ST: np.generic]` type.
+In NumPy, a *dtype* (data type) object, is an instance of the `numpy.dtype[ST: np.generic]` type.
 It's commonly used to convey metadata of a scalar type, e.g. within arrays.

 ##### `DType`

-Because the type parameter of `np.dtype` isn't optional, it could me more convenient to use the alias `optype.numpy.DType`, which is defined as:
+Because the type parameter of `np.dtype` isn't optional, it could be more convenient to use the alias `optype.numpy.DType`, which is defined as:

 ```python